PaiGoManh/NFT_Marketplace--spericon-/README.md

-# NFT Marketplace 🎨💰
+# Ethereum NFT Marketplace

-This repository contains the Solidity smart contract for an NFT marketplace, built to facilitate both primary and secondary sales of NFTs.
-Users can mint NFTs, list them for sale, and engage in secondary market transactions.
-The contract is designed to be upgradable for future enhancements and includes comprehensive event logging for transparency.
+This project is a decentralized NFT Marketplace built on the Ethereum Blockchain.
+It allows users to create, buy, and sell non-fungible tokens (NFTs) securely and transparently using Ethereum's robust and widely adopted infrastructure.

 ## 🛠️ Built With